jenka13all/dl-healthcare-final-project/med2vec/README.md

   test and train subsets, distribution of the number of visits and number of codes, and the creation of various pre-processed data for mapping Med2Vec codes to MIMIC-III codes and care-conditions (in the "analyses" directory)

+* code for allowing the user to specify data files and model path on the command line instead of having to alter the hard-coding in Med2VecRunner.py

 To reproduce my experiment, clone this repository and: